stjepangrgic/stjepangrgic.com/pages/index.md

 ---
 layout: page
 title: Hi to you! 👋
-subtitle: My name is Stjepan
+subtitle: My name is Stjepan.
 smallImage: desk-illustration.png
 ---